pqh2333/DRL-searcher/README.md

 ## Structures:
-The core code of DRL_Searcher is divided into two parts: Training process and Execution process.
+The core code of DRL_Searcher can be divided into two parts: Training process and Execution process.

 ### Training process:
+- Simulate and generate multiple sets of robot and target trajectories as the training set.

 ### Execution process:
+- Using robot position and probabilistic target belief (PTB) as input;
+- Combining with recency reward to implement implicit cooperation;
+- The robot execute action with the biggest returns based on MuRES objective.

 ## Parameters:
+In this part, we briefly introduce some important parameters of DRL_Searcher, and default values.

 ## Examples:
+A few examples involved to let you know more about the use process of DRL_Searcher.